buddhist-uni/buddhist-uni.github.io/_content/monographs/sects-and-sectarianism_sujato.md

 pages: 158
 ---

 > When examined closely, the doctrines of the schools cannot be explained away as simplistic errors or alien infiltrations or deliberate corruptions.
-It would then follow that more sympathetic and gentle perspectives on the schools are likely to be more objective
+It would then follow that more sympathetic and gentle perspectives on the schools are likely to be more objective.